stellar/stellar-disbursement-platform-backend/README.md

 - [Contributors](#contributors)
   - [State Transitions](#state-transitions)

+> [!WARNING]
+> We're in the process of releasing a new multi-tenant version of the SDP.
+Develop branch currently contains the release candidate of multi-tenant SDP.
+> For the stable single-tenant version, [please use the latest `v1.x.x` tag](https://github.com/stellar/stellar-disbursement-platform-backend/releases).

 ## Introduction

 The Stellar Disbursement Platform (SDP) enables organizations to disburse bulk payments to recipients using Stellar.